How much does it cost to take a trip to Africa? DK Grand Safaris breaks it down for us!

 Image via: Pexels

-Visas could be obtained prior to the visit, while some countries allow you to apply upon arrival at the airport, with costs ranging from $50 to $200.
+Visas could be obtained before the visit, while some countries allow you to apply upon arrival at the airport, with costs ranging from $50 to $200.
 Sadly, this can prove to be very expensive when you need to visit different countries, for an adventurous and diverse safari experience.
 For example, a single entry visa to Uganda is $100 for 3 months, the same is $50 in Kenya, $30 in Zimbabwe, $60 in Angola, and $100 for a multiple entry visa in Tanzania, lasting 12 months.

 To cut costs, you could opt for cheaper visa prices for multi-country entry.
 For example, tourists keen on visiting Kenya, Uganda and Rwanda could save by paying for the East Africa Tourist Visa for $100, granting you entry to these three countries for 90 days.